parallaxsecond/parsec-book/src/parsec_service/authenticators.md

 The GID and PID components of the Unix peer credentials are currently unused by the peer credentials authenticator.

+## JWT SPIFFE Verifiable Identity Document Authenticator

+The JWT-SVID authenticator uses the JWT-SVID token to authenticate clients.
+The SPIFFE ID contained and verified in the JWT-SVID is used as application identity for each client.

+Please see the [JWT SPIFFE Verifiable Identity Document](https://github.com/spiffe/spiffe/blob/master/standards/JWT-SVID.md) for more information about the structure of the JWT-SVID token.

+The token is passed in the authentication field using the JWS Compact Serialization.

+The SPIFFE Workload API is used by clients to fetch their JWT-SVID token and by the service to verify it.
+Its `aud` claim (audience) must be set to `parsec`.
+A low expiration time is recommended through the `exp` claim.

 *Copyright 2019 Contributors to the Parsec project.*